UVic Flute Syllabus Spring term 2025

 Materials

 I will be making individually tailored recommendations and students will be expected to purchase music as determined by instructor.
 Every undergraduate will prepare a weekly etude, in addition to tonal study, technical work and repertoire.
-Given time constraints I will not be able to hear all assigned technical work, however students should carry out this aspect in good faith.
-Graduate students will be expected to complete a greater volume of more advanced repertoire more quickly.
+Given time constraints I will not be able to hear all assigned technical work, however students should carry out this aspect in good faith (I will hear short representative sections from assigned materials).
+Graduate students will be expected to complete a greater volume of more advanced repertoire more quickly and are expected to independently maintain their own regimen of tonal and technical basics.

 Piccolo, Alto and Bass playing are all encouraged.
 We are fortunate to have a superb new Burkhart professional piccolo, and a beautiful alto flute in addition to a “bass flute.”
 Any of these may be borrowed with instructor permission and a completed form (which can be obtained from Claire at front office).
 Students who require auxiliary instruments for school ensembles will have priority.